 Learners need frequent opportunities to develop their Listening and Speaking skills to enable them to collect information, solve problems and express ideas and opinions.
 The Workbook contains a number of speaking and listening activities which you can extend to ensure that learners have regular opportunities for oral practise.

-together with your other
+Use the Workbook together with your other

 resources.
 Consult the